yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

-During the quorum collection it can happen that some of replicas become unavailable due to some reason, so leader should wait at most for replication_synchro_quorum_timeout after which it issues a Rollback pointing to the oldest TXN in the waiting list.
+During the quorum collection it can happen that some of replicas become unavailable due to some reason, so leader should wait at most for replication_synchro_timeout after which it issues a Rollback pointing to the oldest TXN in the waiting list.

 ### Leader role assignment.